mshrm-studio/blockchain-signing-jwt/README.md

 ### Token Generation Options
 ```
 {
     // This is the key used to generaate the token (private key).
-The default is set below: <b>CHANGE THIS!</b>
     "Secret": "8a1dd1f0-dc55-4e0e-91a0-81fe44417661",

     // This is the token expiry time.
-The default is set below:
     "ExpiresInMinutes": 60,

     // This is threshold for the current time - when a message has been generated (message contents).
-The default is set below:
     "ExpiresThresholdInSeconds": 30,

     // The issuer of the token